Resume example

 Strong: “Led structural design on a $68M highway interchange reconstruction for TxDOT, completing design 2 months ahead of schedule with all peer reviews passed on first submission.”

-An ABET-accredited B.S. in Civil Engineering is required for PE licensure.
-A master’s degree in a specialty area (structural, transportation, geotechnical) is common and valued for technical depth.
+Organize into Design Software, Analysis, Codes & Standards, and Project Delivery.
+Name specific software packages, code editions, and delivery methods.
+An ABET-accredited B.S. in Civil Engineering is required for PE licensure, and a master’s degree in a specialty area is common and valued for technical depth.

 Hard skills: AutoCAD Civil 3D, Revit Structure, SAP2000, RISA-3D, STAAD.Pro, MicroStation, HEC-RAS, StormCAD, AASHTO LRFD, IBC/IRC, ACI 318, AISC 360, finite element analysis, seismic design, foundation design, site grading, stormwater management, construction cost estimating, QA/QC review